durka/macrolisp/README.md

 See the [tests](tests/test.rs) for full usage examples.

 To use MacroLisp, import the crate with the `#[macro_use]` attribute.
-You'll also want to bring in the prelude to get operators and other goodies:
+You'll also want to bring in the prelude to get operators:

 ```rust
 #[macro_use] extern crate macrolisp;